Zacari9/cloud-resume-journey/docs/projects/nas-journey.md

 **What I learned:** Storage performance depends on the entire path between the client and the disks.
 A slow or interrupted copy does not, by itself, identify a drive problem.

-I did not record controlled before-and-after throughput measurements, so this is a qualitative result rather than a benchmark.

 ## 4. Checking Drive Health and Planning Expansion